News

 Comprehensive and transparent: the annual report for the 2024 relocation is now available

 For 25 years, we have been providing detailed and transparent reports on water depth maintenance for the Port of Hamburg.
-These reports include all dredged volumes, broken down by source and destination, along with numerous analyses of sediment quality, hydrological conditions, and the equipment strategy we employed.
-This comprehensive analysis takes some time to complete.
-The report for the year 2024 is now available.
+These include all dredged volumes, broken down by origin and destination, numerous analyses of sediment quality and hydrological conditions, and details of the equipment we have used.
+This is a comprehensive assessment that takes some time to compile.
+The report for 2024 is now available.

 Click here for the report